Why Benefits Enrollment Is Still Stuck in 2015

 The answer isn't another carrier portal with a chatbot bolted on.
 It isn't an enrollment platform that automates data entry but leaves compliance logic to humans reviewing spreadsheets at midnight in November.

 The answer is governed AI — agents that can act with meaningful autonomy on enrollment and compliance workflows because they're operating inside a framework that makes their actions auditable, defensible, and correctable.
-The technology to build that framework exists.
-A few organizations are building it now.

 Benefits enrollment is not a hard problem technically.
 It's a hard problem institutionally.
 The data exists.
 The rules exist.
 What's been missing is the architecture to bring them together in a way that regulated industries can actually trust.